-Table 2: SEF - overview of areas of spend in 2024/25
+Table 4: SEF - overview of areas of spend in 2025/26

-INTERVENTION STAFF - FTE OTHER ALLOCATION OF FUNDING e.g., contract work/providers/resources TOTAL Pedagogy Team and Central Support - Learning Provision lever Informed by data, the pedagogy team will provide targeted support related to specific improvement themes (e.g., Moderation); it will also work with targeted schools to improve the quality of learning, teaching, and assessment.
+INTERVENTION STAFF - FTE OTHER ALLOCATION OF FUNDING e.g., contract work/providers/resources TOTAL PROGRESS lever 2.0 £176,028 Includes Pedagogy Team, Central Support and Additional Support Needs - Pupil Tracking Toolkit Informed by data, the pedagogy team will provide targeted support related to specific improvement themes (e.g., Moderation); it will also work with targeted schools to improve the quality of learning, teaching, and assessment.
 There will also be a focus on embedding the 'Every Dundee Learner Matters' (EDLM) improvement strategy, which is underpinned by principles of equity.
-7.0 £597,377 Speech and Language Therapy - Learning Provision lever Continued partnership with Speech and Language Therapy Service to provide support to Primary 1 pupils in targeted schools, and to build staff capacity in the supporting pupils with speech, language, and communication. £80,000 £80,000 Targeted Support - Learning Provision lever Continue to provide targeted support to pupils to overcome barriers to learning and to build capacity around supporting young people with additional support needs.
-Provide additional learning pathways to ensure all pupils make appropriate progress in achieving planned outcomes 13.0 £549,393 Health and wellbeing - Learning Provision lever Additional support for targeted health and wellbeing support in the primary and secondary sector.
-Continue to support children and young people to Be present - attend school regularly Participate - be engaged in learning Make progress - attain and achieve in their learning, meeting milestones as appropriate 10.8 £561,840
+Education Officer, Research and Information Analysis Officers, and Educational Psychologist provide support directly to settings and schools to ensure that interventions are planned and implemented as effectively as possible. £71,153 £71,153

-Parental Engagement - Families and Communities lever Head Teachers involved in determining where School and Family Development Workers (SFDWs) can have greatest impact.
+Participation lever 9.0 £272,669 Includes Health and Wellbeing/Additional Support Needs - Continue to provide targeted support to pupils to overcome barriers to learning and to build capacity around supporting young people with additional support needs.
+Provide additional learning pathways to ensure all pupils make appropriate progress in achieving planned outcomes Additional support for targeted health and wellbeing support in the primary and secondary sector.
+Presence lever Includes Parental Engagement - Head Teachers involved in determining where School and Family Development Workers (SFDWs) can have greatest impact.
 SEF and Pupil Equity Fund (PEF) will be used to fund SFDWs to provide targeted support to pupils and families, with a particular focus on school attendance.
-12.2 £552,399 Supporting improvement lever Education Officer, Research and Information Analysis Officers, and Educational Psychologist provide support directly to settings and schools to ensure that interventions are planned and implemented as effectively as possible.
-3.0 £192,528 TOTAL 46.0 £80,000 £2,533,537
+16.2 £783,711 TOTAL 27.2 £1,303,561

-4.9 The reduction in FTE in the 2024/25 SEF plan will be managed, where necessary, through the redeployment of staff to other roles, retirements, or the end of temporary contracts; or, through using other funding streams.
+4.8 The reduction in FTE in the 2025/26 SEF plan will be managed through the redeployment of staff to other roles, retirements, or the end of temporary contracts; or, through using other funding streams.
+All teaching posts will be mainstreamed as part of the annual staffing exercise for 2025/26.
+The posts related to the central team, including the Educational Psychology Service, will be deleted posts as postholders retire and are not replaced.
+Any reduction in support staff will be managed by returning permanent staff on secondments to their substantive posts or ending those on temporary contracts.